ds4dm/ZERO/docs/support_files/EPEC.rst

   epec.addLeader(xy_lead, 1);

-Once all the leaders' lower levels are added, we tell the program that we are adding no more players, and the code can do certain pre-processing and space allocation using :py:func:`Game::EPEC::finalize`.
-We can also optionally tell the program to do other operations before/after finalizing, by defining an override for :py:func:`Game::EPEC::prefinalize` and :py:func:`Game::EPEC::postfinalize` in the derived class.
+Once all the leaders' lower levels are added, we tell the program that we are adding no more players, and the code can do certain pre-processing and space allocation using :cpp:func:`Game::EPEC::finalize`.
+We can also optionally tell the program to do other operations before/after finalizing, by defining an override for :cpp:func:`Game::EPEC::preFinalize` and :cpp:func:`Game::EPEC::postFinalize` in the derived class.

 .. code-block:: c

   // Finalize
   epec.finalize();

 One can optionally choose the algorithm to be used for solving the problem.
-Not setting this, chooses the default algorithm ``Game::EPEC::fullEnumeration``
+Not setting this, chooses the default algorithm ``Algorithms::EPEC::FullEnumeration``

 .. code-block:: c

-  epec.setAlgorithm(Game::EPECalgorithm::innerApproximation);
+  epec.setAlgorithm(Algorithms::EPEC::InnerApproximation);

 Finally, the problem can be solved using